 The idea of the human body transformed is an ancient fascination at the heart of all cultures, from Ovid's Metamorphoses to McQueen attaching antlers to the shoulders of a woman's gown.
 Cave reaches deep into that same strange psychological territory-the same pools of anxiety, desire and extravagant possibility.
-"What can I do to get our minds back to that dream state?" he and sticks he saw everywhere on the ground-could be woven into a symbolic body armor.
-By cutting the sticks into three-inch lengths and wiring them to a handmade undergarment, he produced a kind of Abominable Snowman silhouette on which thousands of the sticks hung loosely like bristling fur.
-It seemed like a defensive image, "a kind of outerwear to protect my spirit," he says.
-But it had an aggressive feel too, projecting "the power within the black male, that intimidation and scariness.'
+"What can I do to get our minds back to that dream state?" he seum, the exhibition moves in May to just trying to survive."